daigotanaka/daigotanaka.github.io/product-analytics-101.md

 In the flight booking app example, you may find the following things by analyzing the user event:

-1. The number of the users who start typing traveller information is higher among the treatment group in which they are presented with "Our advice Buy".
+1. The number of the users who start typing traveler information is higher among the treatment group in which they are presented with "Our advice Buy".
    The effect seems to be much bigger than what you first observed in the final number of sales during the original A/B test.
-2. Most users actually finish typing in the traveller, payment information and click Book.
+2. Most users actually finish typing in the traveler, payment information and click Book.
 But they are falling off at the confirmation step.
-They seems to be forgetting to click "Book" as the final step of the sales.
+They seem to be forgetting to click "Book" as the final step of the sales.

 By fixing the presentation issue of the confirmation page, you fix the issue of users forgetting to click "Book" button.
-In other scenario, there may be a bug in the fallback logic when the network is interrupted during the transaction call.
+In another scenario, there may be a bug in the fallback logic when the network is interrupted during the transaction call.